 Therefore, it’s possible to grow hostas under trees, as I’ve found out over the years.
 The trees and hostas can compete for water, but this is a relatively easy fix.
 The trees provide shade to prevent your hostas from getting too much sun.

-I was trying to see if you could put hostas under trees, no matter which trees you had in your yard.
-I also wanted to see what differences you ran into when it came to planting hostas under trees versus planting them in shaded areas.
+Looking to see if you could put hostas under trees, no matter which trees you had in your yard.
+I also wanted to see what differences you ran into when planting hostas under trees versus planting them in shaded areas.

 - Why Plant Hostas Under Trees

 - How to Plant Hostas Under Trees—Step by Step

-- How to Plant Hostas Under Trees – Frequently Asked Questions
+- Frequently Asked Questions

 - Closing Thoughts